When my mom passed away, my elderly father would not move out of the house they’d shared.

 Be empathetic to their situation (how would YOU feel if you felt you were being forced to move?) and listen to their concerns.
 Give them time to mull everything over.

-Don’t Make Them Feel Like They Have To Move Because They Are Old
+5. Don’t Make Them Feel Like They Have To Move Because They Are Old

 Although Dad was 94 when Mom passed away, he looked and acted ten years younger.
 He hated being seen as “old” and prided himself on the fact that he had no health problems.

 Additionally, he was strong and steady and didn’t use a cane or a walker.
 He still drove, worked in the yard, shopped for groceries, and cleaned the house.

-“Conflicts come up when someone does not think of themselves as old, but people in their family or caregiving group are treating them as such.”
+The Oregon State study I mentioned in section 1 notes, “Conflicts come up when someone does not think of themselves as old, but people in their family or caregiving group are treating them as such.”

-Allow Your Parent To Have a Sense Of Control
+6. Allow Your Parent To Have a Sense Of Control

 Be persistent about moving without being obnoxious.
 It’s not helpful if you continually argue with your parent about the subject.

 Instead, calmly voice your concerns, then offer a solution.
 In my dad’s case, I was most worried about him eating enough and not eating spoiled food.

 After repeated bouts of stomach troubles from eating expired food, he and I talked about ways to avoid more problems.

 At that point, he grudgingly agreed that eating in a cafeteria-style setting in a senior community could be a way to stay healthy.

-Give Your Senior Parents Time To Process The Need To Move
+7. Give Your Senior Parents Time To Process The Need To Move

 I didn’t want to add to his distress (or mine, frankly) by discussing life after she was gone.
 But I really should have planted the seed.